rutger-speksnijder/restphp/README.md

  - Extend unit tests and add code coverage
  - Add support for the HATEOAS constraint (http://restcookbook.com/Basics/hateoas/)

+## Contact
+If you find any bugs, you can create an issue on the issues tab.
+If you have any questions feel free to contact me at rutgerspeksnijder@hotmail.com.

 ## License
 The MIT License (MIT)